 1. Make sure your meat is room temperature before grilling – I pull out the frozen steaks and let them start the thawing process.
 I will then take the thawed, but still really cold steaks and lay them in a dish and pour Italian dressing on them to marinate a couple hours before I grill.
 The vinegar in the dressing breaks down the muscle in the meat to tenderize it.

 2. Clean the grill with a wire brush – Turn on the grill on high if using a gas grill, and let it heat up for a few minutes.
 Take your grill wire brush and clean the grate well before grilling.
 Close lid and let the grill heat up again.

 3. Don’t play with the steaks while they are cooking – By that I mean, don’t turn them over a lot or poke them with a knife to see how they are cooking.
 I know people like to touch their meat to see how they are cooking, but I don’t quite understand that process yet.
 I put the steaks on a very hot grill and cook for 5 minutes on one side.
 I then turn them over and check with a meat probe thermometer and cook until the desired doneness we like.
 I have found the thermometer is the key to getting the most perfectly cooked steak.

 For a thicker cut of steak, such as a fillet – For rare, remove steaks at 120°F – 125°F; medium rare 125°F – 130°F; medium 130°F – 135°F. When my steak reached 135°, I will take both steaks off the grill.
 If you love to grill veggies, a grill basket is a must.

-4. Let the meat rest after taking off the grill – The last, but one of the most important step, is to let your meat sit for 5 to 10 minutes.
-This will let the juices distribute through out the steak.
+4. Let the meat rest after taking off the grill – The last, but one of the most important steps is to let your meat sit for 5 to 10 minutes.
+This will let the juices distribute throughout the steak.